VCurry20/pands-project/README.md

 ```

-This is not an exahustive list of the potential of Python and the ways it can be used for file manipulation.
-The important factors are that Python offers us the change to review information quickly and efficiently and the code offered to review this Dataset can also be applied to others.
+This is not an exhaustive list of the potential of Python and the ways it can be used for file manipulation.
+The important factors are that Python offers us the chance to review information quickly and efficiently, while also allowing for the application of these functions on other datasets.

 ## Graphing